• Skip to primary navigation

 Making The Pastry

-• In a large food processor, add the cold diced butter straight from the freezer, gluten-free flour, baking powder, and salt.
-Pulse for around 10-15 seconds, or until the butter chunks form into pea-sized pieces throughout the flour.
+- In a large food processor, add the cold diced butter straight from the freezer, gluten-free flour, baking powder, and salt.
+Pulse for around 10-15 times, or until the butter chunks form into pea-sized pieces throughout the flour.

-• Add the sour cream and 3 tablespoons of ice-cold water to the food processor.
+- Add the sour cream and 3 tablespoons of ice-cold water to the food processor.
 Pulse for another 8 seconds until the pastry becomes small coarse crumbles.
+(The pastry crumbles will be slightly dry, do not be tempted to add more water.)
+Pinch a piece of dough between your fingers and if it sticks together, it’s done.

 Rolling The Pastry